How to convert a string to int in C#?

 • Parse or TryParse methods

-The section below shows you how to use these ways for converting the string to numbers.
+The section below shows you how to use these ways to convert the string to numbers.

 The example of using Parse/TryParse for string to int conversion

 The example below shows converting a string to int by using the Parse method.
-In the code, a positive and a negative “string” numbers are converted by int32.Parse method:
+In the code, positive and negative “string” numbers are converted by int32.Parse method.

 using System;